 Fraud Waste and Abuse

-- Fraud is when someone intentionally lies to a health insurance company, Medicaid or Medicare to get money.
+- Fraud is when someone lies to us, Medicaid or Medicare to get money.

 - Waste is when someone overuses health services carelessly.

 - Abuse happens when best medical practices aren’t followed, leading to expenses and treatments that aren’t needed.

 How it impacts youHealthcare fraud, waste and abuse can make things harder for you because it:

 - Increases your health risk if providers don’t have accurate medical history or suggest services or procedures you don’t really need.

 - Prevents you from getting security clearances if your health records have been compromised.